directus/directus/README.md

 ### Online Demos

-We have two online demos available so you can easily check out Directus in action: [stable](https://directus.app) or [canary](https://next.directus.app)
+We have two online demos available so you can easily check out Directus in action: [stable](https://directus.app) or [canary](https://next.directus.app).
+The credentials to login are: `admin@example.com` and `password`

 <p>&nbsp;</p>